marklogic/marklogic-spark-connector/CONTRIBUTING.md

 To run the tests against the test application, run the following Gradle task:

     ./gradlew test

+To also get code coverage, run:

+    ./gradlew test jacocoTestReport

+The code coverage report will be in `marklogic-spark-connector/build/reports/jacoco/test/html/index.html`.

 **To run the tests in Intellij**, you must configure your JUnit template to include a few JVM args: